TeamNexile/jk-workshop-docs/getting-started/guidelines.md

 ## Nexile's guidelines

-Just like JumpKingPlus had some *rules*, the Nexile gave some **guidelines**.
-That means you don't have to strictly follow the rules to get your item published.
+Below are Nexile's internal guidelines.
+It is not required to follow these to publish items on the workshop.

 ### Skin and sets

-As of now, Nexile's focus is on the polished levels so the guidelines for skins are very slim.

 {% include rules/reskins.md %}

 ### Polished levels

-Level design in Jump King is a delicate balance between fairness and hardness.
-These guidelines are not only made to prevent unfair and impossible levels but to respect Nexile's original ideas on level design. <u>Nexile is unlikely to endorse polished levels that do not follow their guidelines.</u>
+Level design in Jump King is a balance between fairness and hardness.
+<u>Nexile is unlikely to endorse polished levels that do not follow their guidelines.</u>

 {% include rules/levels.md %}